tristanbob/timelad/README.md

-# TimeLad
+# TimeLad (v0.1.1 - Pre-Release)

-> **⚠️ ALPHA RELEASE WARNING ⚠️**
+> **⚠️ PRE-RELEASE WARNING ⚠️**
 >
-> **This is an alpha version intended for testing purposes only.**
+> **This is a pre-release version (v0.1.1) intended for testing purposes only.**
 >
 > - **Data Loss Risk**: This software may cause data loss or repository corruption
 > - **Testing Only**: Do not use with important or production data
 > - **Backup Required**: Always backup your repositories before testing
 > - **Experimental Features**: All features are experimental and may not work as expected
-> - **No Support**: This alpha version comes with no guarantees or support
+> - **No Support**: This pre-release version comes with no guarantees or support
 >
 > **Only use this extension with disposable test data that you can afford to lose.**

-A minimal VS Code extension for working with Git.
+A powerful VS Code extension that makes Git version control more accessible and intuitive, with a focus on safety and ease of use.

 ## Features

-TimeLad provides enhanced commands for interacting with Git repositories:
+TimeLad provides an enhanced Git experience with these key features:

-- **Show Git Info**: Display information about the current branch and latest commit
+### Core Features

-- **Show Git History**: Open a beautiful interactive UI showing the Git history with version restoration
+- **Interactive Git History**: Beautiful timeline view of your commit history with visual diffs
-- **List Recent Commits**: Display a filterable list of recent commits
-- **Restore Version**: Safely restore any previous version by creating a new commit (no data loss)
-- **Set Up Version Tracking**: Automatically create a new Git repository when none exists, with friendly guidance
+- **Safe Version Restoration**: Travel back to any previous version without losing history
+- **Uncommitted Changes Detection**: See all your uncommitted changes at a glance
+- **AI-Generated Commit Messages**: Intelligent commit message suggestions powered by AI

+### Easy Git Management

+- **One-Click Saves**: Save your changes with a single click and smart commit messages
+- **Beginner-Friendly Setup**: Guided Git repository initialization with helpful explanations
+- **Visual File Status**: Color-coded indicators for modified, added, and deleted files
+- **Version Numbering**: Clear version labels with easy access to Git hashes

+### Safety First

+- **No Data Loss**: Always creates new commits instead of rewriting history
+- **Change Awareness**: Clearly shows what will be committed before saving
+- **Automatic Backups**: Optional automatic stashing of uncommitted changes

 ## Usage